BrockDSL/ArcGIS-Online-Georeferencing/README.md

 ![Georeferencing](Image filename)

 # ArcGIS Online Georeferencing Tutorial
-This tutorial will show you how to georeference historical maps using ArcGisOnline as of 2023.
+This tutorial will show you how to georeference historical maps using ArcGIS Online as of 2023.
 Georeferencing is a process that binds images to coordinates on a map, making a historical map image connected to a virtual map with accurate coordinate systems

 ----